shourya2002-geek/shourya2002-geek/README.md

-### Hi there, I'm Shourya!👋
+### Hi there, I'm Shourya!

-## I'm a Student, a Developer, and an avid Learner!!
+## I'm a Student, a Developer, and an avid Learner

-- 🌱 An avid Machine Learning, Deep Learning and Computer Vision Enthusiast
+- I develope software which affects people's lives at scale.
-- 👯 I always look to collaborate with other developers and possess a strong belief in self-learning.
+- I possess a strong interest in Full Stack Dev, Deep Learning, and Machine Learning.
-- ⚡ Fun fact: I love to play and watch cricket!
-- I am working on a lot private repositories and collaborative projects.
+- You can generally find me working on personal and collaborative projects.

 ### Connect with me: